dirghayu101/aws-dev-associate-notes/Revisit_Notes/2-Main_Course/dumps/exam-tricks.md

 - If the question says cost effective, it most likely means that you have to solve the problem using the existing service as new service will introduce new charges.

-- 35-> Secret Manager vs Parameter Store use cases and differences? -> Many many questions.
+- 35-> Secret Manager vs Parameter Store use cases and differences? ->m Many many questions.

+- Least Operational Efforts - try to use existing service, not adding extra. -> Secrets Manager wasn't used to store credentials because it was an extra service in one scenario.